Split Tickets

 How many people can join a Blue Cave private tour?

-A private tour accommodates up to 10 guests, making it perfect for families, groups of friends, or couples looking for extra space and comfort.
+A private tour accommodates maximum of 10 guests, making it perfect for families, groups of friends, or couples looking for extra space and comfort.

 What type of boat is used for the Blue Cave private tour?